End the Global Gag Rule

 What is the Global Gag Rule?

-The Global Gag Rule blocked U.S. federal funding for non-governmental organizations that provided abortion counseling, advocated to decriminalize abortion or offered abortion services.
+The Global Gag Rule blocks U.S. federal funding for non-governmental organizations that provided abortion counseling, advocated to decriminalize abortion or offered abortion services.
 This policy was instated in 1984 by Ronald Reagan.
 Historically it has been revoked by Democratic presidents and re-enacted under Republican presidents.
+It was re-instated on January 24, 2025 by Donald Trump as one of his first acts in office.

 It’s known as a ‘gag rule’ because it has a silencing effect.
 While in effect, it created confusion for healthcare providers and suppressed healthcare information that women need.
 Some organizations were scared to refer women to safe abortion services, even in cases where it would have been permitted, such as rape, incest, or to save a woman’s life.
 Some NGOs even ended all advocacy work out of fear it could end their funding.